bytespider/jsOAuth/README.md

 * [Tutorial: Titanium & jsOAuth - Part 1](http://code.bytespider.eu/post/3032429995/twitter-client-using-titanium-and-jsoauth-part-1)
 * [Tutorial: Titanium & jsOAuth - Part 2](http://code.bytespider.eu/post/3088341182/twitter-client-using-titanium-and-jsoauth-part-2)

+If you have a tutorial you think should be included here, please email me with links.

 ## Building

 To start developing, clone this repository and initialise the dependent git submodules by executing the following commands: